 If as a result of checks and/or screening carried out before registration you are not eligible to register on the course, we will make every reasonable effort to transfer you to another appropriate course that does not require these checks and/or screening.
-If, however, we cannot find another appropriate course, you will not be permitted to register, and we will refund any tuition fees (less any non-refundable deposit) that you have paid in advance in respect of the course.
-If you are an International student (as defined in Section 17) you will also be required under the terms of your visa to return home: any tuition fees you have paid in respect of the course (less any non-refundable deposit) will be returned to the originating bank account.
+If, however, we cannot find another appropriate course, you will not be permitted to register, and we will refund any tuition fees (less any nonrefundable deposit) that you have paid in advance in respect of the course.
+If you are an International student (as defined in Section 17) you will also be required under the terms of your visa to return to your home country: any tuition fees you have paid in respect of the course (less any non-refundable deposit) will be returned to the originating bank account.

 If as a result of checks and/or screening carried out before you start a placement you are not eligible to participate in the placement, you may not be able to remain on your course.
 In these circumstances, we will similarly make every reasonable effort to transfer you to another appropriate course that does not require these checks and/or screening.
-If however we cannot find another appropriate course, you may ultimately have to leave the University in which case, if you are an International student, you will also be required to return home.
+If however we cannot find another appropriate course, you may ultimately have to leave the University in which case, if you are an International student, you will also be required to leave the UK and return to your home country.